access2praveen/RestAPI_Challenge/README.md

 features\steps\code.py - File where the actual functions are written

-features\text.feature - File Describes the Features
+features\woolies.feature - File Describes the Features

 environment.py - File where the environment variables (global variables) are defined

 Install below modules, if not present , else enable python virtual environment as shown below